CVanchieri/CS-ProblemSolvingFrameWork/On-Remote-Work.md

 * Remote only: these companies literally have no office, and are often fully globally distributed.
 Because of this, they often have semi-frequent meetups where they all travel to (sometimes glamorous) locations--a good example is GitLab, which makes a big deal about taking all its employees to places like Tahiti and such.
 Depending on your preferences and lifestyle, this may or may not be a perk, but it is likely an important part of the culture at such places.

-* Remote first: there is one or more offices, but the majority of employees are remote and all important things are done in a way friendly to that (you don't miss "water cooler" chat).
+* Remote first: there is one or more offices, but the majority of employees are remote and all important things are done in a way compatible with that (you don't miss "water cooler" chat).
 Lambda School is a good example - we have an office, but all instructors are remote (of course so are all of the students), and Slack is really the "water cooler."

 * Remote friendly: this is most common, you may also see "remote for the right person" in the job listing.
 Usually it means it's an older and/or larger company "experimenting" with remote, and that you *will* be at a disadvantage relative to others due to the "water cooler" effect.
 It can still be a reasonable gig, but is pretty obviously the least appealing of the three.